awsdocs/amazon-eks-user-guide/doc_source/worker_node_IAM_role.md

    }
    ```

-## Creating the Amazon EKS Worker Node IAM Role<a name="create-worker-node-role"></a>
+## Creating the Amazon EKS worker node IAM role<a name="create-worker-node-role"></a>

-If you created your worker nodes by following the steps in the [Getting Started with the AWS Management Console](getting-started-console.md) or [Getting Started with `eksctl`](getting-started-eksctl.md) topics, then the worker node role already exists and you don't need to manually create it\.
+If you created your worker nodes by following the steps in the [Getting started with the AWS Management Console](getting-started-console.md) or [Getting started with `eksctl`](getting-started-eksctl.md) topics, then the worker node role already exists and you don't need to manually create it\.
 You can use the AWS Management Console or AWS CloudFormation to create the Amazon EKS worker node role if you do not already have one for your account\.
 Select the name of the tool that you'd like to use to create the role\.

 ------
 #### [ AWS Management Console ]